2025 Pittsburgh Panthers women's soccer team

+The Panthers finished the season 6–10–2 overall and 2–8–0 in ACC play to finish in thirteenth place.
+The team did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
+Their six total wins and two total conference wins were the lowest since 2019.

 Previous season

 The Panthers finished the season 9–6–3 overall and 3–5–2 in ACC play to finish in eleventh place.
 The team did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
 This season broke a streak of two consecutive qualifications for both of those tournaments.
 Their nine total wins were the lowest since 2019.
 Their three conference wins were the lowest since a pandemic shortented 2020 season.